michaelmccabe/ramjam/architecture-and-workflow.md

-# ramjam Architecture and Workflow Guide
+> # Ramjam Architecture and Workflow Guide

 This document provides a comprehensive overview of the ramjam architecture, its workflow engine, and how to extend the project with new capabilities.

 ## Table of Contents

 1. [Architecture Overview](#architecture-overview)
 2. [Core Components](#core-components)